benzo8/enkan/enkan/docs/ARCHITECTURE.md

   - Root node name constant: `ROOT_NODE_NAME`.
   - Each node has a stable path key (canonicalized).
   - `path_lookup` is the canonical map for locating nodes from filesystem paths; once a path is registered it is treated as definitive for that runtime (only deliberate file deletions may alter membership).
-  - Many-to-one mappings in `path_lookup` are permitted (flattened/grafted/grouped branches); resolving a filesystem path via `path_lookup` must return the node that currently owns that path’s files.
+  - Many-to-one mappings in `path_lookup` are permitted (flattened/grafted/grouped branches); resolving a filesystem path via `path_lookup` must return the node that currently owns that path's files.
 - Responsibilities:
   - Maintain `path_lookup` for O(1) node resolution.
 (TODO: confirm implemented)
   - Expose method to recalculate weights.